 How do I change my degree or specialisation?

 To change your degree or specialisation you need to get an Add/Drop Form from the Faculty Student Administration Office.
-Your completed Add/Drop Form must be signed by either a student adviser or the Associate Dean (Teaching, Learning and Students).
+Your completed Add/Drop Form must be signed by a Faculty Office staff member.